Service Descriptions

 Occupational Therapy

-Occupational therapy is a one on one service prescribed by a physician, ARNP or physician assistant that is necessary to produce specific functional outcomes in self-help, adaptive, and sensory motor skill areas, and assist with control and maneuver within the environment.
+Occupational Therapy is a one-on-one service prescribed by a physician, ARNP or physician assistant that is necessary to produce specific functional outcomes in self-help, adaptive, and sensory motor skill areas, and assist with control and maneuver within the environment.

 Personal Emergency Response Systems